♥ Client: Women's Museum

 ♥ Location: Sheffield

-Tender Women is a 2025 commission developed through a series of workshops with members of the Adanna Women's Support Group.
-The project explores how material transformation, personal agency, and lived experience can be expressed through making.
-The resulting exhibition brings together selected works created by participants, presented alongside a new site-responsive piece by Sahra Hersi.
+Tender Women is a 2025 commission developed through a series of workshops with members of the Adanna Women's Support Group, a non-profit organisation supporting women through challenges in their lives.
+Commissioned as the Spring artistic commission of Desire Lines, the reopening programme of the Women's Museum in Barking, the project explores how material transformation, personal agency, and lived experience can be expressed through making.
+The resulting exhibition brought together selected works created by participants, presented alongside a new responsive piece by Sahra Hersi.

 The workshops introduced indigo dyeing, cyanotype, cross-stitch, collage, and poetry.
 These processes have long been associated with domestic or feminised craft, and have often been undervalued within mainstream art and design contexts.
 Here, they were approached as material systems with spatial, poetic, and political potential.
 Their transformational qualities, indigo deepening in colour as it meets air, cyanotype developing through sunlight, became central to the conversations.
 These shifts in colour and form echoed discussions within the group about resilience, emergence, and navigating life on one's own terms.